M Winkworth PLC Corporate governance and current constitutional documents

 The governance structures should evolve over time in parallel with its objectives, strategy and business model to reflect the development of the company.

-Simon Agace, as Chairman, is responsible for leading an effective board, fostering a good corporate governance culture and ensuring appropriate strategic focus and direction.
+Simon Agace, as Chair, is responsible for leading an effective board, fostering a good corporate governance culture and ensuring appropriate strategic focus and direction.

 The CEO, Dominic Agace, has overall responsibility for proposing the strategic focus to the board, implementing the strategy once it has been approved and managing the Group’s business.